 Van Riper & Nies relies on personal attention, hard work, and dedication to bring justice to private military contractors.
-Our trial lawyers—Tim Nies, a former U.S. Army Airborne Ranger with the elite 75th Ranger Regiment, is uniquely qualified and experienced in representing injured civilian contractors under the Defense Base Act.
+Our trial lawyer—Tim Nies, a former U.S. Army Airborne Ranger with the elite 75th Ranger Regiment, is uniquely qualified and experienced in representing injured civilian contractors under the Defense Base Act.

-A Veteran Lawyer
+A Veteran DBA Lawyer

 Tim Nies sustained a line-of-duty injury during a parachute mission with the 75th Ranger Regiment.
 He underwent months of rehabilitation, but unfortunately was unable to stay in the Ranger Regiment due to his injury.
 Soon after being medically discharged, Tim attended law school on the GI bill.

-As disabled veteran, Tim knows what it’s like to sustain and heal from a life-changing injury.
+As a disabled veteran, Tim knows what it’s like to sustain and heal from a life-changing injury.
 He considers himself fortunate: after his injury, the U.S. Army and then the Veterans Administration took care of him.
 He understands that not everyone is that lucky; military contractors, who are often seriously injured, are usually sent back to the US with no compensation and no medical care.
 Tim believes that everyone who is injured fighting for the US deserves help, and he tenaciously fights for those who haven’t received the remuneration and care they have earned.